Help from the council if you're homeless

-Find out what kind of help can the council can offer you if you ask them for help because you are homeless or think you are about to become homeless.
+Find out what kind of housing help the council can offer you if you ask them for help because you are homeless or think you are about to become homeless.

 If you have nowhere to stay or are worried about having to leave your home you can ask the council for help by making a homeless application.
 Contact the council to make an application.